nus-cs2103-AY2122S1/tp/docs/UserGuide.md

 > the exact same name (case-insensitive) as an existing student in the app.
 > For example, TutorAid will consider 'John Doe' and 'john doe' as the same student, but not 'John Doe' and 'John'.

 ### Listing all students : `list`

-Shows a list of all students in TutorAid in the order that they were added.
+Shows a list of all students and lessons in TutorAid (in the order that they were added in).
 Use the `-a` flag to display all fields, otherwise fields are hidden by default.

 Format: `list [-a]`

 Examples:

-- `list` displays all students and lessons in TutorAid by only showing their names and list indexes.
+* `list` displays all students and lessons in TutorAid by only showing their names and list indexes.
-- `list -a` displays all students and lessons in TutorAid while showing all of their fields' data.
+* `list -a` displays all students and lessons in TutorAid while showing all of their fields' data.

 ### Deleting a student : `del -s`

-Deletes the student corresponding to the given student index from TutorAid.
+Deletes the student at the specified student index.

 Format: `del -s STUDENT_INDEX`

 * Deletes the student at the specified STUDENT_INDEX.
-* The index refers to the index number shown in the displayed student list.
+* The index refers to the index number shown in the student panel.
 * The index must be a positive integer 1,2,3, …​

 Example:
-* `del -s 2` deletes the 2nd student in the displayed student list from TutorAid.
+* `del -s 2` deletes the 2nd student displayed in the student panel from TutorAid.

 ### Editing a student : `edit -s`

-Edits the specified student with the given student index from TutorAid.
+Updates the field(s) of the student at the specified student index.

 Format: `edit -s STUDENT_INDEX [sn/STUDENT_NAME] [sp/STUDENT_PHONE] [pn/PARENT_NAME] [pp/PARENT_PHONE]`

 * Edits the student at the specified STUDENT_INDEX.
-* The index refers to the index number shown in the displayed student list.
+* The index refers to the index number shown in the student panel.
 * The index must be a positive integer 1,2,3, …​
-* At least one of the optional fields should be present
+* At least 1 of the 4 optional fields must be present.

 Example:
 * `edit 2 pp/91112222` changes the 2nd student's parent contact number in TutorAid to 91112222.

 ### Viewing a student : `view -s`

-Displays the specified student’s name, phone number, progress, lessons and payment status, along with their parent’s name and phone number.
+Displays the specified student’s name, phone number, parent's name, parent's phone number, progress and lessons.

 Format: `view -s STUDENT_INDEX`

 * Display details of the student at the specified STUDENT_INDEX.
 * Display details of the lessons the student at the specified STUDENT_INDEX has.
-* The index refers to the index number shown in the displayed student list.
+* The index refers to the index number shown in the student panel.
 * The index **must be a positive integer** 1, 2, 3, …​

 Example:
-* `view -s 2` shows the details associated with the 2nd student
+* `view -s 2` shows the details associated with the 2nd student displayed in the student panel.

 ### Viewing a lesson : `view -l`